Michigan: 18th century

 In 1701, French explorer and army officer Antoine de la Mothe Cadillac founded Fort Pontchartrain du Détroit or "Fort Pontchartrain on-the-Strait" on the strait, known as the Detroit River, between lakes Saint Clair and Erie.
-Cadillac had convinced King Louis XIV's chief minister, Louis Phélypeaux, Comte de Pontchartrain, that a permanent community there would strengthen French control over the upper Great Lakes and discourage British aspirations.
+Cadillac had convinced Louis XIV's chief minister, Louis Phélypeaux, Comte de Pontchartrain, that a permanent community there would strengthen French control over the upper Great Lakes and discourage British aspirations.

 The hundred soldiers and workers who accompanied Cadillac built a fort enclosing one arpent (about 0.85 acre, the equivalent of just under 200 ft per side) and named it Fort Pontchartrain.
 Cadillac's wife, Marie Thérèse Guyon, soon moved to Detroit, becoming one of the first European women to settle in what was considered the wilderness of Michigan.
 The town quickly became a major fur-trading and shipping post.
 The Église de Saint-Anne (Catholic Church of Saint Anne) was founded the same year.
 While the original building does not survive, the congregation remains active.
 Cadillac later departed to serve as the French governor of Louisiana from 1710 to 1716.
 French attempts to consolidate the fur trade led to the Fox Wars, in which the Meskwaki (Fox) and their allies fought the French and their Native allies.

 At the same time, the French strengthened Fort Michilimackinac at the Straits of Mackinac to better control their lucrative fur-trading empire.
 By the mid-18th century, the French also occupied forts at present-day Niles and Sault Ste.
 Marie, though most of the rest of the region remained unsettled by Europeans.
 France offered free land to attract families to Detroit, which grew to 800 people in 1765.
 It was the largest city between Montreal and New Orleans.
 French settlers also established small farms south of the Detroit River opposite the fort, near a Jesuit mission and Huron village.